Yukisschu/anhuigui/content/pages/_index.md

 Hi!:waving_hand: My name is Anhui Gui.
 I am a recent graduate with a master's degree in Digital Business from the [University of Amsterdam](https://www.uva.nl/en).

+Before this, I studied Computer Science, International Economics, and CPA during my bacherlor's studies.

 My research interest revolves around studying online information and user behaviour on social media.
-My goal is to promote the application of advanced machine learning techniques for gaining a comprehensive understanding of the dynamics of user patterns and the underlying factors behind the online data.
+My goal is to promote the application of advanced machine learning techniques to gain a comprehensive understanding of the dynamics of user patterns and the underlying factors behind online data, with a focus on the mental health field.

 My research approach combines a range of expertise, incorporating various machine learning algorithms and statistical methods, and is enriched by multidisciplinary industry-specific insights to delve deep into the studies.

+<b>Some fun facts about me:</b>
+- Open-minded and always curious about new things
+- Enjoy haphazard journeys
+- Coffee and bubble tea are my go-to drinks
+- Keen on reading and baking
+- An enthusiastic video gamer (Dota2)
+- Red Panda lover

-I am always deeply intrigued by programming, and here are the list of some projects (link) I have done.
-And I also deeply believe that sharing of knowledge can extensively boost the development process and I also aspire to accelerate the Web decentralization process, therefore I am working on composing entry-level tutorials for programming (link) to the limitation of my knowledge, and open-source my codes whenever possible.
+I am really into programming, and I genuinely think that sharing what we know can make the development process much better.
+I also want to speed up this process.
+Therefore, I am working on making beginner-friendly programming tutorials based on what I know, and I try to share my code openly whenever I can.

-In my daily life, I love baking, reading, and exploring new places.

 <!--galary-->